VanderPloegR1/companion/Satellite-API.md

 Optional parameters:
 * `KEYS_TOTAL` - number of keys the device has.
 Must be in the range 1-32 (default 32)
 * `KEYS_PER_ROW` - number of keys per row.
 Must be in the range 1-8 (default 8)
+* `BITMAPS` - This varies depending on API Version:
+  - Since 1.5.0, this is a number specifying the desired size of the bitmaps.
+If 0 or false, then bitmaps will not be streamed.
+If 1 or true, they will be 72px (default 72)
-* `BITMAPS` - true/false whether you want to be streamed bitmaps for display on the buttons (default true)
+  - Before 1.5.0, this is true/false whether you want to be streamed bitmaps for display on the buttons (default true)
 * `COLORS` - true/false whether you want to be streamed colors for display on the buttons (default false)
 * `TEXT` - true/false whether you want to be streamed button text for display on the buttons (default false)